Nagelfar/RestaurantKata/services/Readme.md

 ## Viewing a single service documentation

-To render a single documentation as HTML with [Redoc](https://hub.docker.com/r/redocly/redoc/) the following docker command can be used
+To render a single documentation as HTML several options exist.

+- a quick preview can be done via the online tool <https://editor.swagger.io/>
+- locally with the help of [Redoc](https://hub.docker.com/r/redocly/redoc/) and the following docker command:

         docker run -it --rm \
-        -p 8080:80 \
+            -p 8000:80 \
             -v $(pwd)/:/usr/share/nginx/html/specs \
             -e SPEC_URL=specs/Customer.yaml \
             redocly/redoc

-Note: specify the desired serice-yaml file instead of `Customer.yaml` and open the documentation at <http://localhost:8080>!
+    Note: specify the desired service-yaml file instead of `Customer.yaml` and open the documentation at <http://localhost:8000>!

 ## Viewing all service documentations